Start My Answer

 Settle with SoloSettle

-What is Wakefield and Associates and how does it operate?
+What is Wakefield and Associates?

 Wakefield and Associates is a debt collection agency that focuses on collecting debt for organizations within various sectors of the economy, including financial institutions, educational institutions, and hospitals.

-One trick they use is to operate under a variety of different names.
+They appear to operate under a variety of different names.
 For example, you may see “Wakefield Payment Solutions” on your credit report.
 Other names Wakefield and Associates will use to conduct business and attempt to collect on delinquent accounts include the following: Wakeassoc, Wakefield Associates, Wakefield RRC, Wakefield Collections, and so forth.

-If you regularly receive rude phone calls and letters from Wakefield and Associates regarding an unpaid debt, or have already been served with a debt collection lawsuit by Wakefield and Associates, do not panic.
+If you regularly receive phone calls and letters from Wakefield and Associates regarding an unpaid debt, or have already been served with a debt collection lawsuit by Wakefield and Associates, do not panic.
 There are specific ways to respond to the debt collector, and multiple defenses you could potentially raise to combat the debt collection lawsuit.

 Below is the Wakefield and Associates phone number and other contact information: